Channel 33 (Israel)

 Channel 33 (ערוץ 33; Arutz Shloshim VeShalosh) was an Israeli Arabic-language free-to-air television channel, operated by the Israel Broadcasting Authority (IBA), which was primarily designated for Arabic-speaking viewers.

 History

+Background

+Before the establishment of Channel 33, Israeli Television had an early evening programming slot in Arabic.
+By 1971, it did counter-programming with Jordanian TV by airing popular Arabic-language programming when the opposite country's channel was airing the news.

 Establishment – 1994

 The channel was launched in 1994 as a result of the Israeli-Palestinian peace-process.
 The Israeli prime-minister Itzhak Rabin decided to establish a government-operated satellite channel in Arabic, which was intended for viewers in neighbouring Arab countries.
 Soon after the establishment, the channel began to relay broadcasts from the Knesset, the Israeli parliament.

 Reviving the channel – 1998

 In early 1998, in light of the low viewers-rating, the channel had assigned a new brand, in hope that it will attract more viewers.
 The new brand was "Channel 33" with the slogan "Channel 33 - Much more interesting!".

 The name "Channel 33" was chosen since the channel is relayed at station no. 33 in the Israeli cable systems.
 Before the introduction of digital terrestrial television, the channel's terrestrial footprint was limited to Haifa, on VHF channel 10.